Special rules apply for family members to EU/EEA-citizens.

 In addition to the documents listed above, depending on the EU/ EEA-citizen's circumstances, the Embassy may require further documents.
 The Embassy strongly recommends that you always travel with a valid travel insurance.

-You submit your application in person to VFS Global.
+You can submit your application in person to VFS Global or at the embassy.